K3vinb5/Unyo/README.md

 Contributions are always welcome!
 If you have any ideas or changes that you want to see in the app, submit a pull request.
 If you have suggestions or issues, feel free to open a issue!

-Because this has happened before, I will explicitry write, Contributing to the project means doing a pull request, not proposing a big project which essentially rebranding my app on another repo under your name :D.
+Because this has happened before, I will explicitly write it, Contributing to the project means doing a pull request, opening an issue with suggestions etc. not proposing a big project which essentially is rebranding my app on another repo under your name :D.

 ## License